Read Smith’s plans for the spring 2021 semester.

 Our Annual Report 2019-20

-If you'd like to learn more about the last year at the Poetry Center, you can find our annual report here.
+If you’d like to learn more about the last year at the Poetry Center, please see our annual report.

 “You May Notice Some Changes”

 A call & response collaboration between Poetry Concentration students and Photo I students in spring 2020, “You May Notice Some Changes” explores life during the COVID-19 pandemic in their words and images.

 Due to COVID-19, all of our programming for spring 2021 will take place remotely and online.
 We have an incredible lineup of poets, however, and we really hope that friends of The Boutelle-Day Poetry Center and members of the Smith College community who are living in places all over the world will register and attend these online events.—Matt Donovan